AMD FSR 2.0 Goes Head-to-Head With DLSS and Works on 'All' GPUs

 The second cavitate is GPU support.
 According to AMD, there are limits to what FSR 2.0 can do on older hardware.
 AMD recommends an RX 5700 or RTX 2070 as a baseline for 4K upscaling with FSR 2.0.
 For 1440p, AMD recommends at least an RX 5600 XT or GTX 1080 for optimal performance, and at 1080p AMD recommends an RX 590 or GTX 1070.

-Technically AMD says FSR 2.0 will still work on even older GPUs, but your mileage may vary.
+AMD says FSR 2.0 will still work on even older GPUs, but your mileage may vary.
 Due to FSR 2.0's additional computing requirements on the GPU, you might not get a performance uplift at all when using FSR 2.0 on older GPUs, especially if you try running at higher resolutions.
-We'll give Deathloop a shot on some lesser solutions shortly, just to see what if anything you should expect from older hardware and FSR 2.0.
+As we showed with our GTX 970, GTX 1080, RX 480, and RX Vega 64 testing, you should expect lower performance gains if you use FSR 2.0 on older hardware.

 In the meantime, it's great to see the significant improvements in image quality that FSR 2.0 provides.
 Basically, AMD has created a far better anti-aliasing algorithm than TAA, which also happens to support upscaling to boost performance.
 As we've said with DLSS, for any game that taxes the GPU at all, we can't think of a situation where we wouldn't at least want the option.
 Sure, there are driver level upscaling solutions from AMD and Nvidia, but in-game support provides a better overall experience and we hope all game developers take note.